unahouExosite/docs/rpc/README.md

 root node of the OneP tree.

 Authentication information is placed in the JSON body of a request, in `"auth"`.
-The value of the `"auth"` key can have one of three forms:
+The value of the `"auth"` key can take any of these forms:

 * `{"cik": CIK}` authenticates as the client identified by the given CIK.
 This is the most common form.